-Gold is a very durable and timeless metal that will not rust, corrode, or tarnish.
+Gold is a very timeless and durable metal that will not rust, corrode, or tarnish.
 Jewelers throughout the ages have preferred gold to all other metals for its lustrous beauty and the ease with which it can be worked into gorgeous and timeless designs.
 It can be alloyed with a number of other metals to increase its strength and produce a variety of colors.
-The most common colors in addition to yellow are rose and white gold, although recent experiments have yielded colors such as green, black and even purple!
-Because pure 24k gold is considered too soft for jewelry manufacturing, Adiamor manufactures all our jewelry in 14k 18k 19k white, 14k 18k 19k yellow, and 14k 18k rose gold.
+The most common colors in addition to yellow are rose and white gold.
+Since 24k pure gold is considered too soft for jewelry manufacturing Adiamor manufactures all our jewelry in 14k 18k 19k white, 14k 18k 19k yellow, and 14k 18k rose gold.

-When buying gold jewelry always look for the karat mark which should be stamped somewhere on the jewelry- for rings, it is usually on the inside of the shank.
-Gold karat marks are often just 14k or 18k, however it is also quite common to encounter the numbers 750 and 585.
-These three digit numerals are referring to the approximate percentage of pure gold within the alloy mix, so for example 750 equals 18k because 18k gold is 75% pure; 585 is the standard value for 14k because this karat mix is 58.5% pure gold.
-When choosing yellow gold, we highly recommend 18k as it contains more precious metal than 14k gold and thus has a deeper, richer gold color that is quite beautiful.
-Also, because of these mix of alloys, 18k gold is stronger and more durable than both 22k and 24k.
-Click here to learn more about gold.
+When purchasing gold jewelry always look for the karat mark which should be stamped somewhere on the jewelry, for rings it is usually on the inside of the shank.
+Gold karat marks are often just 14k, 18k, or 19k however it is also quite common to encounter the numbers 750 and 585.
+These three digit numerals are referring to the approximate percentage of pure gold within the alloy mix, for example 750 equals 18k because 18k gold is 75% pure while 585 is the standard value for 14k because this karat mix is 58.5% pure gold.

-Browse Adiamor’s collection of 14k and 18k yellow gold engagement rings.
+Browse Adiamor’s collection of white, yellow, and rose gold engagement rings.

 Gold Characteristics and Terms

-Gold content is measured in karats, which should not be confused with the term carat, used to measure diamond weight.
-The higher the karat, the greater its gold content and price.
-The K number specifies how many parts, by weight, of pure gold is contained in 24 parts of the alloy.
-Therefore, the content of pure gold in the various karats are as follows:
+Gold content is measured in karats (not to be confused with the term carat that measures a diamond’s weight).
+The higher the karat, the greater the gold content and price.
+The “k” number specifies how many parts (by weight) of pure gold is contained in 24 parts of the alloy.
+Therefore the content of pure gold in the various karats are as follows below:

-The decision between 14k and 18k is a matter of personal taste and preference.
-14k has the advantages of added strength, but lacks the higher gold content and beauty of the rich yellow color found in 18k.
+The decision between which gold karat weight to go with is a matter of personal taste and preference.
+14k has the advantages of added strength, but lacks the higher gold content found in either 18k or 19k.

 What is White Gold?

 White gold is an alloy of gold and some white metals such as nickel, silver, and palladium.
-White gold can be 14k, 18k, or any karat.
-Because 14k white gold is 58.3% gold, and 18k white gold is 75% gold, white gold will naturally have a light yellowish tint.
-To give white gold its brilliant white luster, in the final process of manufacturing white gold is rhodium plated.
-Rhodium is a shiny, white metal, which is extremely hard and durable.
-However, over time the rhodium plating may wear away, revealing the slightly yellowish tint of the underlying metal.
-To keep white gold looking its best, it may require re-rhodium plating every 6-12 months, which is included in our complimentary preventative maintenance service for the life of your fine jewelry.
+Adiamor offers white gold in 14k, 18k, and 19k.
+Since 14k white gold is 58.3% gold and 18k white gold is 75% gold, both will naturally have a yellowish tint.
+To give 14k and 18k white gold its brilliant white luster, in the final process of manufacturing it is rhodium plated.
+Rhodium is a shiny white metal, which is extremely hard and durable; however over time the rhodium plating may wear away and leave the natural yellowish tint of the underlying metal.
+To keep 14k and 18k white gold looking its best it may require re-rhodium plating every 6-12 months, which is included in our complimentary preventative maintenance service for the life of your fine jewelry.
 In contrast, 19k is 79.2% gold and is naturally white in color.
 It does not need to be rhodium plated and stays white, and compares to the elegance and color of platinum.

-Shop Adiamor’s selection of enduring platinum engagement rings.
+Shop Adiamor’s collection of white gold engagement rings.